ShouoDirector/DataLoadingPackageInstaller/README.md

      6.)
 The location of the focused cell is displayed dynamically as text.
      7.)
 In addition, the program allows users to delete a specified row or column by inputting the number of the column or row.
      8.)
 Finally, users can create a new csv file and ability to specify the number of rows and columns for the new file.

+Potential contributions to add to the raw files:

+      1. Error Handling
+      2. UI/UX
+      3. Optimizing performance